Anachoretic/Asus-TUF-Linux/optimization-and-troubleshooting/monitoring-tools.md

 3. Toggle Enable MangoHud on.

 Customizing the Overlay:
-Open Goverlay , it has a simple, intuitive UI organized into sections.
+Open Goverlay, it has a simple, intuitive UI organized into sections.
 You can easily navigate and enable the stats you want.